kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

   - port: 7002
 ```

-3. Run `kustomize build` to transformer and add transformer annotations.
+3. Run `kustomize build`.

-The output shows that the `transformerAnnotations` option adds the `alpha.config.kubernetes.io/transformations` annotation to provide information about the transformers that updated the resource.
+The output shows that the `transformerAnnotations` option adds the `alpha.config.kubernetes.io/transformations` annotation with build information about the transformers that updated the resource.

 ```yaml
 apiVersion: v1